otalorajuand/holbertonschool-validation/module3_task2/README.md

-In this proyect we explor devops.
-## Prerequisites
+# Prerequisites

-GoHugo
+this hugo website should be made right now

 ## Lifecycle

+this lfecycle section must be done now

-build: Generate the website from the markdown and configuration files in the directory dist/
+build: A website generator in ./dist directory
+clean: Clean the /dist directory thoroughly
+help: show help
-post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME
+post: make a post with title = POST_TITLE and name = POST_NAME (environ variables)
-clean: Cleanup the content of the directory dist/
-help: Show this help usage

-## Build Workflow
+package: make a package